ShawnTe/my-reference-and-cheat-sheets/rake-commands.md

 - be db:seed

-- be spec
+- be spec      // test
-- be console
+- be console   // console
+- be shotgun   // server

 be rake -T